Research brings hope for spinal cord injury treatment

 Hitesh Sanganee, Executive Director, Discovery Sciences, AstraZeneca, said: “The work of Professor Ahmed and his team has been supported by our Open Innovation program and represents a very successful collaboration between academia and industry to bring the possibility of real benefits to affected patients. by SCI, an area of high medical need.
 Exploring the potential of AZD1236 for this new indication represents an excellent outcome for our open innovation program and aligns with our philosophy of “sharing ideas and enabling scientific innovation to cross borders between the world academia and industry will help translate innovative ideas into scientific breakthroughs and potential new drugs more quickly. »

-University of Birmingham Enterprise has filed a patent application covering selective combined inhibitory activity or expression of both matrix metalloproteinase MMP-9 (gelatinase B) and MMP-12 (macrophage metalloelastase) after injury spinal cord or related neurological tissue injury.
+University of Birmingham Enterprise has filed a patent application covering selective combined inhibitory activity or expression of both matrix metalloproteinase MMP-9 (gelatinase B) and MMP-12 (macrophage metalloelastase) following injury spinal cord or related neurological tissue injury.

 The University of Birmingham Enterprise is now seeking investors and partners to move this promising therapeutic into clinical trials.